Service delivery consultation

 Community Sentiment Survey 2023 findings

-The annual Victoria Police Community Sentiment Survey ran over a five-week period between 31 March and 7 May 2023.
+The 2023 Victoria Police Community Sentiment Survey ran from 31 March and 7 May 2023.

-Victorians participated in the survey to share their local safety concerns and how comfortable they feel about approaching police and Protective Services Officers outside of an emergency.
+Victorians participated in the survey to share safety concerns in their local area, and how comfortable they feel about approaching police and protective services officers in non-emergency situations.

-A total of 10,996 responses were received, helping police identify issues that matter most to Victorians.
+We received 10,996 responses.
+This helped us identify issues that matter most to Victorians.

 Key safety concerns